djhaskin987/pask/docs/command-reference.rst

 When `pask install` is run, this list of packages is installed in order of the list.
 Each package is simply a `XZ-compressed`_ `tarball`_ is downloaded and unpacked relative to the build project root.
-The build project root can be changed using Pask's  If any files are found in the archive under the folder `./pask`, those files are installed under `./pask/packages/<package-name>/<package-version>/` relative to the build project root.
+If any files are found in the archive under the folder `./pask`, those files are installed under `./pask/packages/<package-name>/<package-version>/` relative to the build project root.